christianalfoni/EmptyBox/posts/2015_04_01_Functional-Reactive-Applications.md

 module.exports = App;
 ```
 **BaconJS** has a method called `combineTempate()`.
 This method takes an object with keys and values, where the values are streams.
-I think the example is self explainatory :-)
+I think the example is self explainatory :-) It is also worth mentioning that the *View* in **R** uses *requestAnimationFrame*.
+So if there are multiple model changes on the same tick, it will only render once on the next animation frame.

 ### Adding more mutations
 You might be eager to check out how we would handle ajax, ajax errors and states like *isSaving*.
 Hang on, we will check that very soon.
 But let us first create a new mutation that removes a clicked title from the titles array.